jteppinette/amp/README.md

 * Contractor Request Notification:
     * Contractor request notifications are sent upon a contractor registering into the system.
 This registration occurs on the unauthenticated landing page found under the _Make Contractor Request_ heading.
     * This notification is sent to all users of the requested Company.

-* Recurring Log Notification:
-    * The entire log count will be sent via email to all company users at an interval set through the _Log Reccurence_ input on the _Settings_ page.
-    * By default, these logs will be mailed out once per day.